mkay-lovefei/NeatNote/README.md

 - User-Friendly Interface:
 Designed with a focus on simplicity and ease of use, ensuring accessibility and comfort for all users.

+# Motivation
+NeatNote was born out of my own experiences with the mental gymnastics often required to engage in reading, a challenge I share with many neurodivergent individuals.
+Dealing with long texts often feels like an uphill battle, not because of a lack of interest, but due to the intrinsic difficulties in maintaining focus that are characteristic of ADHD.
+My mind would easily wander, or I'd find myself overwhelmed by the volume of words, quickly losing the thread of what I was reading.
+This challenge extends beyond my academic endeavors, permeating all aspects of my reading experiences.

+For individuals with ADHD, the act of reading can involve a constant mental juggling act.
+It's about trying to anchor wandering thoughts, filtering out a barrage of distractions, and processing text in a way that the brain finds manageable.
+NeatNote aims to address these challenges head-on.

+It's more than a tool to improve reading skills.
+NeatNote is an initiative to reshape reading into a positive, accessible experience.
+It's about recognizing and catering to the diverse ways our brains work and creating an environment that supports different learning styles.
+This project is a step towards a more inclusive and understanding approach to reading and learning.